 The CPP is a jointly managed federal-provincial public plan that provides retirement pensions to workers of all provinces, with the exception of Québec, where a similar plan exists.
 The plan also provides disability, death, survivor, and children's benefits.
-The most recent actuarial valuation on the base CPP, as at December 31, 2018, found that total assets will amount to 7.6 times (x) the following year's expenditures for 2022 and will likely grow to \$688 billion by the end of 2030 and \$1.7 trillion by 2050.
-The ratio of assets to the following year's expenditures is projected to remain relatively stable at a level of 7.6x the annual expenditures over the period 2022 to 2031.
-Assets are expected to grow to 8.8x in 2050 and continue to increase over the projection period.
+The most recent actuarial valuation on the base CPP, as at December 31, 2021, found that total assets will amount to 8.1 times (x) the following year's expenditures for 2022 and will likely grow to \$791 billion by the end of 2030 and \$2.2 trillion by 2050.

+The ratio of assets to the following year's expenditures is projected to gradually increase from 8.1x the annual expenditures beginning in 2023, to 10.7x in 2050 and continue to increase over the projection period.
 The report also reaffirmed that the current legislated contribution rate of 9.9%, in place since 2003, is sufficient to keep the base CPP sustainable throughout the 75-year projection period.
 The CPP pursues two key financing objectives: (1) to have a contribution rate that results in the ratio of the projected assets of the CPP over the projected annual expenditures of the CPP in the following year be the same in the 10th and 60th year following a review period and (2) to fully fund all benefit enhancements.